panosc-eu/search-api/doc/query.md

 # Query Syntax

-The query syntax is based on Loopback Where filter (https://loopback.io/doc/en/lb3/Where-filter.html), but with the addition of units
+The query syntax is based on [Loopback Where filter](https://loopback.io/doc/en/lb3/Where-filter.html), but with the addition of units

 ## Inequality operators